by Gregory James

 With the development of advanced societies, governing systems naturally emerged.
 (How these governments came to be highjacked and adversely manipulated is another story.)
 It is somewhat incorrect to say that government is unnatural.
 The governments of man are certainly manufactured, yet the natural gathering of people and their respective conscious energies naturally fosters communication and exchange of ideas so to support a collection of “good” ideas to ease the burdens of life.
 Thus the original purpose of these governments was to help coordinate the functioning of society, to preserve social order, and otherwise facilitate the purpose of society, which (as outlined above) is principally the health and happiness of its members via a socio-economic network of individual and collective expression and development.
 While governments and civilizations have increased in size and complexity, the general purpose of government remains the same — and yet it has become obvious that other agendas have supplanted this original purpose.

 Throughout the course of history there has been an undeniable darkness looming.
 In recent times, this darkness has finally come to a head.
 And as the challenges and complex demands placed upon society have grown increasingly severe, governments have strayed from their basic purpose.
 Instead, they are preoccupied with managing crises, maintaining order via clandestine and often hostile ways, and fighting to preserve power.
 Most world governments have now become so paralyzed and tangled by self-inflicted problems and political infighting that they have become like a cancer to society.
 Large political and activist movements have even arisen so to assert that governments are not only failing to fulfill the interests of society, but have actually become an obstacle to that fulfillment.
 This growing inability of governments to deliver satisfaction to their citizens has led to frustration, popular unrest, and political-economic instability worldwide.
 Social-economic inequality is the name of the game.
 Our politics must now move beyond multiculturalism, beyond the charade of the two-party system, beyond the media pretense, beyond this insane and wasteful consumerism.
-We need profound changes, and fast!
+We need profound changes, and fast – if we are to survive in a world worth surviving!
 The many currents of dissatisfaction that saturate the masses will only further our degradation.
 Now, more than ever before, is the time for a radical shift toward Universal Law!

 But government cannot be held solely responsible!
 A government cannot be situated among the people that is not a direct product of the people themselves.
 Ignorance and apathy are no excuse.
 If citizens violate Universal Law, ignoring what is natural and Right in life, then there is little that any government can do for them.
 In fact, in remaining silent and apathetic — continuing to obey all the rules of the corrupt control system — all we do is enable governments to be evermore corrupt and putrid in the name of self-serving comforts and cheap pleasures.
 We have forgotten the True Power we possess; it begins with our unalienable Freedom of Expression!
 So, what are you saying?